 Their progress can be followed at the Carrier Pigeon: carrierpigeonstudio.com.

-They’ll publish an art book of their exposition, with the Solon Center for Research and Publishing.
+They’ll publish a book of their exposition, with the Solon Center for Research and Publishing.

 Emily du Houx teaches at the Rhode Island School for Design (RISD) and is an avid boater.
 She’s a writer, and has a Master in sculpture from RISD.
 Morgan Rogers is a communications specialist, and has a passion for storytelling, environmental policy, and program development.